symergion/symergion/README.md

 The `Qwen2.5-4B-Base` result looked closer to what is required.

 #### Provide Feedback
-Pointing of SymErgs attention to the use of `setUp` method as a best practice:
+Pointing of SymErgs attention to the use of `setUp` method as a best practice.
+Annotate the branch with better result for that:
 ```bash
 git notes add -m "Use setUp method" Qwen3-4B-Base_TestCase_capture_output
 ```

 It has been seen that SymErgion started loadng coding models and generating code for the updated prompt.
-It took `Qwen3-4B-Base` 107.7s to generate 265 new tokens and it took `granite-3.3-2b-base` 460.9s to generate 1625 new tokens.
+It took `Qwen3-4B-Base` 110.3s to generate 247 new tokens and it took `granite-3.3-2b-base` 437.8s to generate 1684 new tokens.

 #### Verify the Results
 Verification of the prompt: